flowersinthesand/portal/documentation/1.1.0/writing-server.md

 # Writing server
 Writing portal server is not such hard.
 One of the goals of this project from day 1 (jquery-stream) is easy to implement in server-side as simple as dealing with Ajax.
 As various transports and features are added, it gets harder than dealing with Ajax, but still quite easy comparing to other similar projects.

-A portal server is a very server passing the [portal test suite](https://github.com/flowersinthesand/portal/blob/master/test/webapp/index.html) in all the supported browser.
-Of course, test suite covers all the functionality of portal.js.
-However, in practice, you don't need to implement all transports and pass test suite.
-You only need to implement what your application needs.
+To be a portal server

+**Required**

+* Pass the [test suite](https://github.com/flowersinthesand/portal/blob/master/test/webapp/index.html) in all the supported browser.

+**Preferable**

+* Clustering
+    * Application should be able to be clustered to scale.
+    * Messaging Oriented Middleware (MOM) is enough.
+      * Encode a given operation into message and broadcast it to nodes.
+      * Each node decodes message and performs that operation if possible.
+* Transport negotiation
+    * Server should be able to return the best transports in handshake.
+    * Not sure about how it can be achieved.
+* Tag as socket selector
+    * Socket should be able to be tagged.
+    * Socket should be able to find by tag.

+That being said, you don't need to write this portal server.
+Implement only what your application needs.
 See [compatibility]({{ site.baseurl }}/documentation/1.1.0/compatibility/) of portal.js.

 To develop portal.js, I have written a test server, server.js, in JavaScript for Node.js and used it to run test suite.
 It covers all the words in this document as comment.
 Check out [server.js](https://github.com/flowersinthesand/portal/blob/master/test/server.js).
 One example is worth a thousand words.